 This course is designed to challenge the undergraduate student to improve their skills in scholarly writing and professional communications through a variety of written and verbal formats in a logical, straightforward style.
 Students will be required to write for a variety of audiences and will conduct a limited literature review, design a research proposal, and create an evidence-based program to be presented to the class.
 Restricted to HAN majors.

-HAN 395 Radiation Oncology Physics (4 credits)
+HAN 395 Radiation Physics in Medicine (4 credits)

 Provides an introduction to radiological and radiation oncology physics for students interested in a career in either medical imaging or radiation therapy/oncology.
 Presents elements of mathematics and general physics relevant to the radiological sciences.
 Topics include production of radiation, radioactivity, interaction of radiations with matter, radiation detection, characteristics of high energy medical LINAC radiation, absorbed dose calculation and measurement, radiography, radionuclide imaging, imaging with ultrasound, imaging with magnetic resonance, and basic medical radiation safety.
 Prerequisite: Advancement to Health Science Senior Year Curriculum - HANBS.